weilu/cb-helloblock/README.md

 #### Addresses.Unspents

-**Parameters:** Array of addresses, (optional) minimum block height
+**Parameters:** Array of addresses

 Returns a array of transaction summaries combined with the vout, amount and related address.
-Filtered by minimum block height.

 ``` javascript
 [